vercre/vc/README.md

 > [!CAUTION]
 >
-> **Alpha code not yet intended for production use!**
->
-> The code in this repository is experimental and under active development.
-The examples
+> The code in this repository is under active development.
-> work, albeit for a narrow range of use cases **with hard-coded values**.
 >
 > We still have much to do and welcome feedback and contributions.